Addiction affects everyone in the user’s life. With 1 in 8 American adults suffering from addiction, that’s 12.5% of families also suffering.

 4. Using Empty Threats

 You might not think you’re an enabler because you kick them out when they use.
-You stopped paying their phone bill.
-For one month.
+Maybe you stopped paying their phone bill.
+But only for one month.
+After that, you might have felt bad and decided to help out again.

 Empty threats are consequences that don’t last or don’t even happen.
-They tell the addict not to worry about them because your repercussions aren’t real.
+They tell the suffering individual not to worry about your threats because they most likely aren’t real.

 5. Fulfilling Their Responsibilities

-This isn’t fair to you and it’s enabling them.
-By fulfilling their responsibilities, you’re encouraging them to spend their time using.
-If you have children, it can be severely damaging to grow up with an addict in the house.
+This isn’t fair to you and it’s enabling your loved one.
+By fulfilling his or her responsibilities, you’re encouraging the individual to spend their time using drugs or alcohol.
+If you have children, it can be severely damaging to grow up with an individual struggling with addiction in the house.

 How to Stop Enabling

 Focus on creating a positive, safe environment.
-Consequences are there because you love them.
+Consequences are there because you love the person who is suffering from addiction, not because you want to punish this individual.

-Get your entire family on board with your consequences.
+It may also help if you get your entire family on board with your plan.
 If there’s one weak link, they’ll get taken advantage of.
-Your loved one isn’t a bad person; they have a disease that causes bad behavior.
+Your loved one isn’t a bad person; they have a disease that causes harmful behavior.
+But, you can help by avoiding enabling behaviors.

 Help is Always Available